Biocomputing-Research-Group/WinnowNet4Review/Data/README.md

 ## Overview

 The datasets include multiple metaproteomic studies used for training, validation, and benchmarking.
 The raw MS files were converted using **MSConvertGUI (64-bit)**, with configuration parameters detailed below.
-See [MSConvert Settings](#msconvert-settings) for reproducibility.

 All datasets comply with FAIR principles through the use of persistent identifiers, open-access repositories, and standard formats for mass spectrometry data.